Privacy Notice

 Circular Economy - European Union

-In 2015, the European Commission adopted the Circular Economy Package, which aim is to reduce resource consumption through better design and to increase reuse and recycling.
+In 2015, the European Commission adopted the Circular Economy Package, which aims to reduce resource consumption through better design and to increase reuse and recycling.
 This package includes legislative proposals on waste with new targets, action on food waste, a finance support platform, and some other regulations (European Commission, 2017).

 Legal Requirements